 The past weeks I have tested two vegan products which are a little different from the things I normally buy.
 A while ago I went to visit de Vegabond in Amsterdam.
 A tiny vegan heaven.
 They serve vegan lunch and so you can sit in, but they also offer vegan products to buy.
 I didn’t have lunch but I did buy some of the products they sell to take home.
-I bought quite a lot and I want to share a part of my findings with you today.
-I tried vegan brie and shrimps!
+After all, I bought quite a lot and I want to share a part of my findings with you today.
+I did a vegan taste test with brie and shrimps!

 Why Would I eat Fake Animal Products?

 If you’re not vegan you might not understand.
 If I don’t eat animal products, why would I eat something that is supposed to taste the same?
 I am a convinced vegan, there is no doubt there.
 I have never had regrets about that decision.
 However, I didn’t go vegan because I didn’t like the taste of animal products.
 I went vegan for other reasons.
 I didn’t want animals to suffer, the planet to be destroyed or people to be hungry.
 So, yes, I did always like the taste.
 And that’s the reasons why I’m searching for a vegan alternatives that taste the same (or just as good) but doesn’t have these other negative effects.

 I’ve written an extensive post about the exceptions I make on plastic, you can read that here.
 I make exceptions on plastic when it comes to meat-replacements and other vegan replacements because I can’t live without them.
 Simple.
 Being vegan is more important than living zero waste when you look at the impact.
 These replacements make going vegan 80% easier and so that’s why I choose to buy them still.

 Okay, now onto the taste tests: